Why Yoga Is Even Better For You Than You Thought

 To test the benefits of yoga on high blood pressure, Dr. Angrish recruited 60 otherwise healthy individuals with an average age of 54.
 All of them adopted healthier lifestyle choices including aerobic exercise, healthy diets, and no smoking, but only half were told to start practicing yoga.
 And yep, you guessed it—only the patients in the latter group saw an improvement.

-The researchers don’t know exactly why yoga helped the patients regulate their blood pressure, but their best guess is that yoga may calm the nervous system—which makes sense considering so many people use use the ancient tradition as a natural stress reliever.
-So really, there’s no better time to start yoga than right now.
+The researchers don't know exactly why yoga helped the patients regulate their blood pressure, but their best guess is that yoga may calm the nervous system—which makes sense considering so many people use use the ancient tradition as a natural stress reliever.
+So really, there's no better time to start yoga than right now.
+Relax into downward-facing dog or child's pose for a scientifically-proven healithier life.